Dynamics of magnetization at infinite temperature in a Heisenberg spin chain: Mean and variance of transferred magnetization

-Numerical simulation of these domain-wall dynamics are shown with solid dark lines in Fig.\,\ref{fig:Fig2}A. A variety of numerical simulations often rely on approximation schemes, which could lead to inaccurate results.
-In contrast, here we perform \textit{exact} statevector sampling up to cycle 18 without any approximations.
-This is achieved by taking advantage of the fact that $\langle\,\mathcal{M}(t)\,\rangle$ only depends on the spins within the light cone of width $2t$, and can thus be determined exactly by simulating shorter chains.
+Numerical simulations of these domain-wall dynamics are shown with solid dark lines in Fig.\,2A.
+A variety of numerical simulations often rely on approximation schemes, which could lead to inaccurate results.
+In contrast, here we perform exact statevector sampling up to cycle 18 without any approximations.
+This is achieved by taking advantage of the fact that $\langle\,\mathcal{M}(t)\,\rangle$ depends only on the spins within the light cone of width $2t$, and can thus be determined exactly by simulating shorter chains.
 This simplification also allows for arriving at analytical results for all moments of $\mathcal{M}$\, at early cycles.
-Nevertheless, the computational cost grows exponentially, and with the resources used here, the simulations at cycles 14, 16, and 18 take about 1, 2, and 14 hours, respectively\,(see SM).
+Nevertheless, the computational cost grows exponentially, and with the resources used here, the simulations at cycles 14, 16, and 18 take about 1, 2, and 14 hours, respectively\,(see Fig.~S9 \cite{supplement}).
+In contrast, the quantum simulator allows us to reach 23 cycles, primarily limited by the relaxation of the qubits to the $|0\rangle$ state, which necessitates an exponentially large sampling overhead in the absence of error correction.